 About This Drug

 Methotrexate is a drug used to treat cancer.
-This drug is given intravenously (IV), orally, or by injection into the fluid that surrounds the brain and spinal cord (intrathecally).
+This drug is given in the vein (IV), by mouth (orally), or by injection into the fluid that surrounds the brain and spinal cord (intrathecally).

 Possible Side Effects (More Common)